 You can’t use a bladder in camp as a cup for hot drinks.

 You can’t put hot water in a bladder and put a sock over it at night, to help dry out wet socks.

 They’re very expensive compared to a simple water bottle.

 Bonus reason: Unless you’re in some sort of a race/competition, are you REALLY in that much of a hurry that you can’t stop and enjoy a drink of water?

 So, how to stay well watered on the go?
 The tried and true water bottle.
-Simply clip a “keychain” mini-biner to a pack shoulder strap or side compression strap, and clip a small one-pint bottle to the biner.
+Simply clip a “keychain” mini-carabiner to a pack shoulder strap or side compression strap, and clip a small one pint bottle to the carabiner.
 Or put a water bottle in one of the stretchy mesh pockets on the side of your pack, a feature of many newer packs.
 If it'a a hot day, start the climb or hike with two full 1 liter bottles inside your pack, and simply refill the small bottle at breaks.
 This lets you drink on the move as effectively as a bladder system, with none of the cost and hassles.
-When your climbing partners complain about their problems with their “hydration systems” you will chuckle . . . and then give them some water from your pint bottle.
+When your climbing partners complain about their problems with their “hydration systems” you can chuckle . . . and then give them some water from your pint bottle.

 Oh, and, check the water bottle aisle next time you’re in REI.
 Camelback sells, you guessed, it, a simple water bottle (complete with large Camelback logo.)
 A tad ironic, no?